Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Asymptotic Analysis

-Assumption~\ref{assumption:regularity}\ref{item:sampling} concerns the independence of $Y_{it}$ over $i$ and $t$.
+Assumption~\ref{assumption:regularity}\ref{item:sampling} imposes the conditional independence of $Y_{it}$ across $i$ and $t$.
 This aligns with the sampling assumption in \citet{chen2021nonlinear} and is primarily applicable in contexts where $X_{it}$ is strictly exogenous.
-Furthermore, this assumption is well-suited to settings involving network data, where the ordering of agents is irrelevant.
-We will discuss a more general assumption that accommodates predetermined covariates in Section~\ref{sec:extension}.
+It is also natural in network settings when the nature of interactions is primarily bilateral and the interdependencies of the outcomes are captured by the fixed effects.
+We consider a more general version of the sampling process allowing for predetermined covariates in Appendix~\ref{ssec: predetermined covariates}.

-Assumption~\ref{assumption:regularity}\ref{item:compactness} imposes compactness on the parameter spaces for $\beta$, $\Lambda$, and $\Gamma$, as well as the boundedness of covariates.
+Assumption~\ref{assumption:regularity}\ref{item:boundedness} imposes boundedness on the parameter spaces for $\beta$, $\Lambda$, and $\Gamma$, as well as the boundedness on covariates.
 This assumption is widely adopted in the literature to derive concentration bounds (see, for example, \citealp{chernozhukov2019inference}, \citealp{chernozhukov2023inference}, and \citealp{ma2022detecting}).
-It is worth noting that \citet{fernandez2016individual} and \citet{chen2021nonlinear} do not impose the boundedness of $\lambda_i$, $\gamma_t$, or $X_{it}$ because their analyses focus on the local properties of the loss function.
-In contrast, our study requires stronger conditions to ensure global control over parameter behavior.
-Although the compactness of $\lambda_i$, and $\gamma_t$ could be replaced with a sub-Gaussian assumption, this would require assuming that $\{\lambda_i\}_{ 1\leq i\leq N} $ are independent across $i$ and $\{\gamma_t\}_{1\leq t\leq T}$ are independent across $t$.
-However, such an assumption is inconsistent with the panel data setting, where time fixed effects are typically correlated across periods.
+It is worth noting that \citet{fernandez2016individual} and \citet{chen2021nonlinear} do not impose the boundedness of $\lambda_i$, $\gamma_t$, or $X_{it}$ because their analyses focus on the local properties of the objective function.
+In contrast, we impose stronger assumptions on the parameter space to study global properties and establish global convergence guarantees for the NNR estimator.\footnote{The boundedness of $\Lambda$ and $\Gamma$ could, in principle, be replaced by assuming that $\{\lambda_i\}_{1\leq i\leq N}$ and $\{\gamma_t\}_{1\leq t\leq T}$ are sub-Gaussian sequences that are independent across $i$ and weakly dependent over $t$, respectively.}

 Assumption~\ref{assumption:regularity}\ref{item:smoothness} is commonly adopted in the nonlinear panel regression literature (see \citealp{fernandez2016individual} and \citealp{chen2021nonlinear}) and is satisfied by Logit, Probit, and Poisson models.